left2right/codis/doc/tutorial_en.md

 The admin folder in the source code provides a series of scripts to quickly start, stop the codis components, improve the efficiency of operation and maintenance.

-### Start codis-dashboard
+### Start codis-topom
-Use codis-dashboard-admin.sh script to start dashboard and check the dashboard log to confirm whether there is an exception.
+Use codis-topom-admin.sh script to start topom server and check the topom server log to confirm whether there is an exception.
 ```
-./admin/codis-dashboard-admin.sh start
+./admin/codis-topom-admin.sh start
- tail -100 ./log/codis-dashboard.log.2017-04-08
+ tail -100 ./log/codis-topom.log.2017-04-08
 ```
 ```
 2017/04/08 15:16:57 fsclient.go:197: [INFO] fsclient - create /codis3/codis-demo/topom OK
-2017/04/08 15:16:57 main.go:140: [WARN] [0xc42025f7a0] dashboard is working ...
+2017/04/08 15:16:57 main.go:140: [WARN] [0xc42025f7a0] topom server is working ...
 2017/04/08 15:16:57 topom.go:424: [WARN] admin start service on [::]:18080

 ```